 Happy Halloween!
 Today I’m posting about that terrifying Halloween classic, E.T. the Extra-Terrestrial (dir.
 Speilberg, 1982).
-E.T. is the tale of a parasitic alien from the darkest depths of space, who infiltrates a family home and attaches itself to a small boy, forming a symbiotic relationship that drains the boy’s life-force.
-A brave group of government agents must battle to save the boy and defeat the monster; before it’s too late!
+E.T. is the tale of a parasitic alien from the darkest depths of space that infiltrates a family home and attaches itself to a small boy, forming a symbiotic relationship that drains the boy’s life force.
+A brave group of government agents must battle to save the boy and defeat the monster…before it’s too late!
 Okay, that might be the story told from an adult character’s point of view, but E.T. is not a story told from an adult’s point of view.
 E.T. is a story about empathy, an attribute we see facilitated through childhood innocence and impeded by adult ignorance and misplaced authority that must be rebelled against.
 Immediately upon being stranded, E.T. is hounded by a group of adult hunters, viewing his otherness as dangerous to their way of life and something to be extinguished.
-E.T. is able to find refuge with a child, Elliot (Henry Thomas), who hides him from adult persecution.
-Elliot does not see E.T. as a monster, but as a person in need of help who has been separated from their home and family.
-Elliot is able to empathise with E.T., having recently had a split in his family, with his father leaving his mother (Dee Wallace).
-Before the arrival of E.T., Elliot is insecure and lonely, being picked on and excluded by his older brother Michael (Robert Mac Naughton) and his friends.
-He is also immature and inconsiderate, bringing up the fact that his father has run off with another woman in front of his younger sister, Gertie (Drew Barrymore).
-This upsets his mother and angers Michael (“Damn it.
-Why don’t you grow up, think how other people feel for a change?”).
-The arrival of E.T. sees Elliot take Michael’s advice, as having to care for someone in a similar position, sees him mature and gain confidence and purpose.
+He is able to find refuge with a child, Elliott (Henry Thomas), who hides him from adult persecution.
+Elliott does not see E.T. as a monster, but as a person in need of help who has been separated from their home and family.
+He is able to empathise with E.T., having recently had a split in his family, with his father leaving his mother (Dee Wallace).
+Before the arrival of E.T., Elliott is insecure and lonely, being picked on and excluded by his older brother Michael (Robert MacNaughton) and his friends.
+He is also immature and inconsiderate, bringing up the fact his father has run off with another woman in front of his younger sister, Gertie (Drew Barrymore).
+This upsets his mother and angers Michael (“Damn it!
+Why don’t you grow up?
+Think how other people feel for a change”).
+The arrival of E.T. sees Elliott take Michael’s advice, as having to care for someone in a similar position, sees him mature and gain confidence and purpose.

 - Gertie is read Peter Pan.
 Specifically, the scene where Tinker Bell is brought back to life by children’s belief in fairies.
 This fits with the film’s theme of the virtue of maintaining childhood innocence.
 Later, the children fly on their bicycles and are silhouetted in front of the moon; another nod to Peter Pan.